andrescorrada/IntroductionToAlgebraicEvaluation/README.md

 AI future.
 We would be condemmed to a technological arms race with ourselves.
-Faced with having to monitor AI agents on data that is unlabeled - the hard task of evaluation upon system deployment - we would have to invent succesively smarter AI agents to monitor stupidier ones.
+Faced with having to monitor AI agents on data that is unlabeled - the hard task of evaluation upon system deployment - we would have to invent succesively smarter AI agents to monitor stupider ones.

 This is a pervese race of ``turtles all the way up''.
 We would be forced to build ever smarter agents that could very well turn malicious or otherwise